Tips for resilient skin: younger-looking skin for longer

 Keep skin hydrated.

 Hydrated skin is happy skin, so look for products that bind moisture into it.
-Look for body creams that contain glycerin – like our Silky Nourishment Body Cream – which helps your skin retain moisture so that it stays soft and smooth
+Look for body creams that contain glycerin – like our Nourishing Body Care Silky Pampering Body Cream – which helps your skin retain moisture so that it stays soft and smooth

 Don’t just apply your products; work them in.